verdikaf/UT-TRS/README.md

 ## Dev Tips
 - Update `CLIENT_URL` in `server/.env` if the frontend origin differs.
 - To change polling, adjust `processEvery` in `server/src/config/agenda.js`.
+- Idle timeout: server rejects requests when session is idle beyond `MAX_IDLE_MINUTES`.
+Client should handle 401 by redirecting to login.